Counterinsurgency in Northern Afghanistan: Intensifying warfare in 2010: Operation Gala-e Gorg (Wolf Pack) and the arrival of the 10th Mountain Division

 Several insurgents were eliminated during clashes in the first two weeks of March.
 Again, close air support and mortars were used.
 One German soldier was wounded in action on March 5.
 Two Swedish officers were killed in action.
 Engagements followed throughout the next weeks, and on March 24 a contracted helicopter carrying ISAF-troops was shot down by insurgents.

 The largest battle yet since the fall of Kunduz to anti-Taliban forces in 2001 took place on April 2, the year's Good Friday, in the form of an attack by 200 insurgents.
 A platoon of 2nd Company, 373rd Airborne Battalion was caught in the open after a roadside bomb struck their patrol in the village of Isa Khel; simultaneously, the troops manning a nearby base situated in an Afghan police station came under fire as well.
 During nine hours of intense fighting, 20 soldiers out of the 36 strong German platoon trapped in Isa Khel were killed or wounded in action.
 Six Afghan troops were also killed by German friendly fire.
 Furthermore, coalition ground troops and responding US MEDEVAC helicopters belonging to the US Army's 158th Aviation Regiment sustained considerable combat damage in a hail of small arms fire.
 The American helicopters and the responding German forces saved the platoon from almost certain annihilation.

-The Battle of Isa Khel went down into German military history as the most bloody engagement German troops have been involved in since the end of World War II.
+The Battle of Isa Khel went down into German military history as the bloodiest engagement German troops have been involved in since the end of World War II.
 During the months to follow 21 soldiers were awarded for exceptional bravery.
 Three Germans were awarded with the nation's highest award for valor; 14 Americans were awarded with the second-highest award.
 News images of sandal-clad Taliban warriors rejoicing on the scarred wrecks of the most modern German military technology had a strong effect on the German public.

-The following weeks saw daily clashes that killed two US soldiers and three others killed by a roadside bomb on June 16.
+By early summer, the 10th Mountain Division had fully settled in and had an operationally high tempo of combat patrols.
+In Baghlan, 87th Infantry Regiment (United States), 10th Mountain Division Soldiers continued advancing on Taliban and Hezb-e Islami Gulbuddin forces.
+The following weeks saw daily clashes that killed two US Soldiers, with three others killed by a roadside bomb on June 16.